 “UNICEF is working across eastern Ukraine to scale up life-saving programmes for children.
 This includes trucking safe water to conflict-affected areas; prepositioning health, hygiene and emergency education supplies as close as possible to communities near the line of contact; and working with municipalities to ensure there is immediate help for children and families in need.
 UNICEF-supported mobile teams are also providing psychosocial care to children traumatized by the chronic insecurity.

 “The past eight years of conflict have inflicted profound and lasting damage to children on both sides of the line of contact.
 The children of Ukraine need peace, desperately, now.

 “UNICEF echoes the appeal of the Secretary-General for an immediate cease-fire and calls on all parties to respect their international obligations to protect children from harm, and to ensure that humanitarian actors can safely and quickly reach children in need.
 UNICEF also calls on all parties to refrain from attacking essential infrastructure on which children depend - including water and sanitation systems, health facilities and schools.”

-Children have suffered more than 6 months of war and displacement - they continue to need help
+Innocent children are suffering through ongoing war and displacement - they continue to need help